clearlinux/clear-linux-documentation/source/clear-linux/get-started/install-configfile.rst

    	  cd /root
    	  cp clr-installer.yaml

-Start the installation on the target with the following commands:
+Start the installation on the target with the following steps:

 #.
 Go to `Downloads`_ and download the latest Clear Linux OS Server image.